kamazeuci/kodi-movie-preparer/README.md

 A [python](http://www.python.org) script to rename movie collection directories and leave them tidy in order for [KODI](http://www.kodi.tv) to scan them.
 You don't really need to use KODI.
 If you want to just standarize the names of your directories, this script could work for you.
 Why KODI?
 I formerly used [Medianizer](http://www.medianizer.com), the Best movie organizer I found for Windows.
 When I evolved into GNU/Linux, I tried to run Medianizer through [Wine](http://www.winehq.org) (windows emulator), but I had some displaying problems.
 Then I found KODI and I sensed it was the solution I was looking for since a long time ago.
 And, of course, Libre Software.

-Some people have been known of copying copyrighted movies in their disks, and using KODI for piracy purposes.
-That use infringes copyright and is not approved by this script original coder.

 ### Example
 This is a (supposedly) simply script.
 Its purpose is to achieve clean movie folder naming, like: